BetonQuest/BetonQuest/docs/API/Instruction.md

         Another unknown value will cause it to throw an exception.

 #### Map
-You can also modify the value or map it to a different type after parsing without reading it from the variable.
+You can also modify the value or map it to a different type after parsing without reading it from the argument.
 Use the `map(QuestionFunction<T,U>)` method to decorate the parser with such a mapping function.
 Example:
 ??? example "Explicit Integer Value"